Not All Cedar Roofs are Created Equally!

 The 3 biggest factors that set cedar roofs up for success or failure!

-This article will explore why you don’t want to be stingy with the roofing contractor you hire.
+If you’re looking to install a cedar roof on your home, this article will explore why you don’t want to be stingy with the roofing contractor you hire.
 Cedar shakes and shingles have the potential to make your home look more beautiful or more butchered than any other component.
 Homeowners and property managers of cedar roofs in the Chicago area need to understand the three points discussed below.
 Our arguments will open your eyes to the complexities of this type of roofing.

 #1 – The star of the show, the cedar, has quality issues!